muhammedrashidx/IMD_Data/README.md

 * `Temerature.m` : MATLAB code to convert temperature data to mat file.

 * `Clip_rainfall` : Directory containing MATLAB code to find the average rainfall over a river basin.
-Includes a README describing how to run the code.
 (The data used in this code (lat_rain, lon_rain, rainnew) are generated from the `Rainfall.m` code)